Best Trail Running Shoes for Men of 2025

 GAITERS

-Gaiters are an excellent barrier to stop gravel and sand from getting into your running shoes and causing irritation, pain, and even blisters.
-We highly recommend a lightweight pair of gaiters to add a bit of extra protection while you’re racing along.
-Some shoes even have a Velcro gaiter attachment built in.
+Gaiters are an excellent barrier to prevent gravel and sand from getting into your running shoes, as well as mitigate splashback from mud and water – all things that can cause irritation, pain, and blisters.
+That’s why we recommend a lightweight pair of gaiters to add a bit of extra protection while you’re racing along.
+Some shoes even have a Velcro gaiter attachment as well as a hook at the lacing saddle to keep gaiters close to the shoe.